 Immediately contain the spillage using sawdust provided at the site to prevent it from spreading.
-Collect the used sawdust, wash the surface with a lot of water, disinfectant and report to the Environment, Social Health and Safety Officer of the Contractor who will decide the appropriate disposal of the used sawdust.
-If the spilled product gets into contact with any part of the body, quickly wash the body part with a lot of clean running water and immediately report to the Supervising Consultant.
+Collect the used sawdust, wash the surface with a lot of water and disinfectant and report to the Environment, Social Health and Safety Officer of the Contractor/Laboratory Scientific Officer (operational phase) who will decide the appropriate disposal of the used sawdust or the appropriate disinfectant depending to the chemical involved.
+If the spilled product gets into contact with any part of the body, quickly wash the body part with a lot of clean running water and immediately report to the Supervising Consultant/Laboratory Scientific Officer.